stellar/js-stellar-sdk/docs/readme.md

 ```
 ### Streaming an accounts transaction history

-JS-Stellar-Lib provides streaming support for Horizon endpoints out of the box, and
+js-stellar-sdk provides streaming support for Horizon endpoints out of the box, and
 it's easy!
 Simply pass a streaming onmessage handler to an account's transaction lookup
 call like so: